Japan flagPolitics & Government Guide · Japan

 Voting Rights

-Japanese citizens aged 18 and over have full voting rights in national, local, and referenda elections.
-Permanent residents without citizenship cannot vote in national elections.
+Japanese citizens aged 18 and older have full voting rights in national and local elections.

 Recent Developments